shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FW.md

  0.9716460557458115
 ```

-The outcome suggests that if we had invested during the given period, we would have incurred a loss of approximately 2.8% of our wealth.
+The outcome suggests that if we had invested during the given period, we would have incurred a loss of approximately more than 2.8% of our wealth.
 It's important to note that [`sn`](@ref) automatically considers the last 5 relative prices in this case.
 Let's proceed to investigate the algorithm's performance using key metrics.

 ```julia
 julia> results = OPSMetrics(m_eg.b, rel_price)